konnov/protocols-made-fun/_posts/2025-04-20-lean-two-phase.md

  simply follow the same level of abstraction as in the TLA<sup>+</sup>
  specification.

 It took me about *three hours* to translate the TLA<sup>+</sup> specification into [Lean spec][two-phase-lean], occasionally debating syntax and best practices with ChatGPT and Copilot along the way.
 See the [Functional specification][fun-spec] and [System-level specification][sys-spec].
 I had to invent several patterns on the way, as specifying distributed algorithms in Lean looks like terra incognita :dragon:.
-Importantly, I tried to stay close to the original TLA<sup>+</sup> specification in spirit, but not in the philosophy.
-My goal was to specify the protocol in a way that look naturals in Lean, instead of literally replicating the TLA<sup>+</sup> idioms.
+Importantly, I tried to stay close to the original TLA<sup>+</sup> specification in spirit, but not in the dogmas.
+My goal was to specify the protocol in a way that looks natural in Lean, instead of literally replicating the TLA<sup>+</sup> idioms.

 What is intriguing is that the resulting specification had the necessary